To Gush or not to Gush

 Blue Bubble

-Geysir is often the coldest spot in Iceland as Arctic winds blow straight over the glaciers in Iceland’s interior.
-The area is very close to Gullfoss and has a hotel, restaurant and gift shop (selling dead animal fur – ugh!) which are open during regular hours.
+Geysir is often the coldest spot in Iceland, as Arctic winds blow straight over the glaciers in Iceland’s interior.
+The area is very close to Gullfoss and has a hotel, restaurant, and gift shop (selling dead animal fur, ugh!) that are open during regular hours.

 Photo tips

-Photo tips: Use a wide lens (17-24mm) to shoot the full Geysir eruption.
-Use a short lens (70-100mm) to shoot the pre-eruption blue bubble.
-Adjust iso to 200-400 to get a fast shutter.
+Photo tips: Use a wide lens (17–24 mm) to shoot the full Geysir eruption.
+Use a short lens (70–100 mm) to shoot the blue bubble.
+Adjust iso to 200–400 to get a fast shutter.
 Capture the action.
-Try shooting into the sun to get a dramatic back lighting – don’t forget to compensate because the eruption will introduce a lot more white into the scene.
-On the other hand it will block out the sun, it that is in your frame.
-Don’t worry about the crowds, you wont see them when Strökkur erupts.
+Try shooting into the sun to get dramatic back lighting; don’t forget to compensate because the eruption will introduce a lot more white into the scene.
+On the other hand, it will block out the sun that is in your frame.
+Don’t worry about the crowds; you won’t see them when Strökkur erupts.

 Geysir Safety

-Don’t try to test the temperature of the water in the hot-springs.
-The tiny streams usually have cold water in them, but the water in the hot-springs can scold or even cook your skin.
-Don’t stand down-wind of the Geyser.
-The steams tells you the wind direction, so if the steam is coming at you, make sure you are not too close to Strökkur.
-An eruption will give you a lovely warm shower.
-This sounds nice, but in freezing temperatures your wet clothes could give you hypothermia.
+Don’t try to test the temperature of the water in the hot springs.
+The tiny streams usually have cold water in them, but the water in the hot springs can scold or even cook your skin.
+Don’t stand downwind of the geyser.
+The steam tells you the wind direction, so if the steam is coming at you, make sure you are not too close to Strökkur.
+An eruption will give you a lovely, warm shower.
+This sounds nice, but in freezing temperatures, your wet clothes could give you hypothermia.

 Where to stay